Last updated: 11 March 2017.

 Because look at that water!
 And look at that deserted stretch of sand!
 And that perfect palm tree!

-With still only a handful of people exploring the ruins, nobody had yet to descend onto the beach.
-I quickly decided I’d had enough rock inspecting for one day and descended the wooden staircase onto the soft, warm sand.
+With still only a handful of people in the complex and exploring the ruins, nobody had yet to wander onto this perfect beach.
+I immediately decided I’d had enough rock inspecting for one day and descended the wooden staircase onto the soft, warm sand.

 With Brian and Dave following close behind, I picked out a patch of sand near to the cliff, then set about going for a swim.

 Out into the ocean, the sand was soft with not a rock in sight.
-The water was so clear I could see my chipped toenail polish in neck-deep water, and the temperature was perfectly warm.
+The water was so clear I could see my chipped toenail polish in neck-deep water, and the temperature was the perfect bathwater-temperature warm.
 In the patches where the water wasn’t quite as clear, talcum powder sand swirled around me, forming a cocoon against my body.

 Back on the beach, I nervously sunbathed amongst roaming iguanas, every now and then squinting skywards to catch a glimpse of the Mayan ruins towering above us.